R211 (New York City Subway car)

-The R211 is a new technology train (NTT) New York City Subway car being built by Kawasaki Railcar Manufacturing for the B Division and the Staten Island Railway (SIR).
-They will replace two aging subway car models: all R44 cars on the Staten Island Railway and all R46 subway cars.
+The R211 is a class of New Technology Train (NTT) subway cars built for the New York City Transit Authority.
+Being built by Kawasaki Railcar Manufacturing for the B Division of the New York City Subway and for the Staten Island Railway (SIR), they will replace aging subway car models: all R44 cars on the SIR, plus all R46 and some R68 subway cars.
+It contain features such as wider doors, information displays, LED-lit doorways and LED interior lighting.
 The order is split into three parts: R211A and R211T cars for the subway and R211S cars for the SIR.
-The R211Ts employ open gangways between cars, a feature not present on current rolling stock.
-The base order consists of 535 cars, with options for up to 1,077 additional cars.
+The R211Ts employ open gangways between cars, allowing passengers to see and walk between multiple cars – a feature not present on the subway's other rolling stock.